 People who experience an ACL injury have a higher risk of developing osteoarthritis in the knee.
 Arthritis may occur even if you have surgery to reconstruct the ligament.

 Multiple factors likely influence the risk of arthritis, such as the severity of the original injury, the presence of related injuries in the knee joint or the level of activity after treatment.

 Proper training and exercise can help reduce the risk of ACL injury.
-A physical therapist, athletic trainer or other specialist in sports medicine can provide assessment, instruction and feedback that can help you reduce risks.
-Programs to reduce ACL injury include:
+A sports medicine physician, physical therapist, athletic trainer or other specialist in sports medicine can provide assessment, instruction and feedback that can help you reduce risks.

 - Exercises that strengthen leg muscles, particularly hamstring exercises, to ensure an overall balance in leg muscle strength

 Wear footwear and padding that is appropriate for your sport to help prevent injury.
-If you downhill ski, make sure your ski bindings are adjusted correctly by a trained professional so that your skis will release appropriately when you fall.
+If you downhill ski, make sure your ski bindings are adjusted correctly by a trained professional so that your skis will release appropriately if you fall.